zpelgrims/zpelgrims.github.io/_posts/2018-10-16-accurate-computation-fstop.markdown

 #### numerical aperture

-Instead, the following equation for the numerical aperture should be used:
+Instead, the following equation for the numerical aperture should be used, which describes the range of angles over which the system can accept or emit light:

 $$\theta = tan^{-1} (\frac{y}{x})$$